Exodio/mern-project/README.md

 2. :arrows_counterclockwise: The application is running on localhost:3000 and it will automatically load up on your browser.

-3. :heavy_exclamation_mark: Remember to place your unique MongoDB key in server/config/dev.js in order to run the application accordingly.
+3. :bangbang: Remember to place your unique MongoDB key in server/config/dev.js in order to run the application accordingly.

 ## :bookmark_tabs: Detailed Summary

 The application is similar to a movies browser website, throughout which each user can review, rate and comment different movies.
 Each section has the ability to display different movie and the users are allowed to participate in the rating system, express their opinions and interact in the comment section with one another.
 There are two implemented role types in this project, as the first one is an unsigned guest role and an already signed up user role.
 Depending on the role status, the user is allowed to have access to different parts and functionalities based in the perimeters of the application.

-## :gem: Technology stack
+## :electric_plug: Technology Stack

 - **Frontend:** ReactJS, Redux, HTML, CSS and some additional libraries/tools;
 - **Backend:** NodeJS, ExpressJS;
 - **Database:** MongoDB;
 - **Hosting:** Heroku;

-## :star: List of all featured functionalities
+## :star: List Of All Featured Functionalities

 - Signing Up / Logging In / Signing Out;
 - Review the current time in live listed in the bottom of the web application;